Frequently asked questions

 What should I do if my honey has crystalized?

 If you are a kid of the 90's who ate chips on your sandwich....now is your time!!
 It is my personal opinion that there is nothing better than a peanut butter and honey sandwich with crystalized honey for a little crunch!
 It can be used as normal in everything from snacks to baking to afternoon tea.

-How do you get different flavors of honey?
+How do you get different varieties of honey?

-The difference in honey flavors is due to the difference in nectar source.
+The difference in honey varieties (Gallberry, Wild Flower, Clover, Orange Blossom) is due to the difference in nectar source.
 Just like flowers each have a different smell, honey made from those flowers each have a different taste.